The History of Team Expansion and Relocation - The Evolution of the Franchise System

 Establishment of the Franchise System

 The franchise system was introduced in 1952, assigning protected territories to each team.
 However, the early franchise system was largely nominal, with multiple teams continuing to share the same cities.
-Tokyo hosted several teams including the Giants, Kokutetsu Swallows, and Toei Flyers, while Osaka was home to Hanshin, Nankai, and Kintetsu.
+Tokyo hosted several teams including the Yomiuri, Kokutetsu Swallows, and Toei Flyers, while Osaka was home to Hanshin, Nankai, and Kintetsu.
 From the 1970s onward, team relocations to regional cities began.
 The Nippon-Ham Fighters' move from Tokyo to Sapporo in 2004 attracted significant attention as a successful example of community-based management.
 Using the Sapporo Dome as their home, the Fighters developed all of Hokkaido as their market, dramatically increasing attendance.

 Team Sales and Changing Ownership